-- Save 20% on all commissioned paintings from October 1st – October 20th.
+- Save 20% on all commissioned paintings from October 1st – to October 20th.

 - Save 10% off a commissioned painting for orders between October 21st – November 7th.

-- All commissioned paintings after November 7th will be regular price.
+- All commissioned paintings after November 7th will be at a regular price.

 - Commission orders will not be available after December 1st.